sguox002/leetcode/leetcode-all.md

 - union find with path compression O(1)
 - use vector to store parent
 - use hashmap to store parent

+<<-685	Redundant Connection II    		32.8%	Hard
+a rooted tree. given a list of directed edges node from 0 to n-1. return an edge that can be removed to that the resulting graph is a rooted tree of n nodes. if there are multiple answers, remove the last one.
+- union find. for current edge, if it already has parent, this edge is forming a cycle, a->b, (a,b) and (parent(b),b) are candidate. two cases:
+- two parents
+- a cycle is formed.
+->>
+<<-684	Redundant Connection    		58.3%	Medium
+undirected gaph. so parent information is not clear from the edges. the edge forms the cycle. using union find.
+->>

 <<-721	Accounts Merge    		50.4%	Medium
 name vs a list of email address. email address is unique.